-- The internal control functions are independent of any activity and line of business, which shall be controlled/supervised by them.
+The internal control functions are independent of any activity and line of business, which shall be controlled/supervised by them.
 In case of the Risk Manager, the Chief Actuary and the Compliance Officer the employer's rights shall be exercised by the Management Board, rights related to organising work have been delegated to the responsible board members.
-In case of the Internal Auditor the employer's rights shall be exercised by the CEO. - With aiming the efficiency and compliance and within the "three lines of defence" concept, between the first and the second lines of defence the Management Board has appointed the Financial Compliance Expert.
+In case of the Internal Auditor the employer's rights shall be exercised by the CEO.